|

 - Omar Bakri Muhammad

-sums up the world of the Islamist savages.
+sums up the morality of jihad.

 See